-Querying AWS S3 data with Presto
+Querying AWS S3 with Presto

 How to query Presto AWS S3 bucket: